-WI courses are designed to emphasize writing process and writing instruction in classes distributed throughout a student's time at Benedictine University.
-As part of Writing Across the Curriculum (WAC), students will take the following two WI courses:
+WI courses are designed to emphasize writing process and writing development through a sequence of designated classes taken at different points in a student's career at Benedictine University.
+All undergraduates are required to take three designated WI courses as follows:

 - i.
+IDS 201 WI, Catholic and Benedictine Intellectual Traditions

-HUMN 250: The Contemporary World WI - ii.
-WI course in the major
+- ii.
+WI designated course in the major

+- iii.
+One additional WI designated course